Thomas Brattle: Personal life

-Brattle was an accomplished amateur mathematician and astronomer which eventually led him to becoming the unofficial professor of mathematics and astrology at Harvard.
+Brattle was an accomplished amateur mathematician and astronomer which eventually led him to becoming the unofficial professor of mathematics and astronomy at Harvard.
 There he taught and trained students in return for their assistance in his research.
 His work was directly influenced by the ideas of Robert Boyle and John Flamsteed, which he communicated to his students.
-In addition to being a professor, he became the treasurer of Harvard College after numerous donations.
+In addition to being a professor, he became the treasurer of Harvard College.
 Circumstantial evidence indicates that he designed Stoughton Hall at Harvard and his own Brattle Street Meeting House.

 Brattle lived in London from 1682 to 1689 in order to study science.
 There he was involved in both scientific communities which can "help us understand a good deal about the progress of scientific expertise in colonial New England," since he was able to communicate information to both communities.
 Among his accomplishments, he was also a member of Royal Society, and Ancient and Honorable Artillery Company of Massachusetts.

 Brattle was also the principal founder of the Brattle Street Church, which broke away from the Congregational church.
 This sparked an intense dispute between Brattle and famous Puritan minister, Cotton Mather.
 Rather than being similar to the Puritans, his church was more like the Church of England.
 He was eulogized by the Reverend Benjamin Colman as "worth Christian philosopher, who was also the glory of his country in respect to his excelling knowledge of mathematics".
-Brattle died in Boston, MA, but his death date is still questioned to this day.
-He was buried in Boston, MA.